Welcome to today's edition of the Rush 24-7 podcast.

 There's a payoff for not working.

-You're gonna have food out the w.
+You're going to have food out the way.

-That's you know, I may be making too big a deal of this.
+That's, you know, I may be making too big a deal of this.

 It may be a generational thing.

-I just I remember the first time I got fired, I was petrified.
+I just, I remember the first time I got fired, I was petrified.

 I can't.